-I originally published this in 2003, and it’s long, so grab a soda and sit for a while.
-I felt that during this critical time in our country, when separation is becoming the norm, instead of inclusion it might be time to remind everyone that Music Makes a People Come Together.
+I feel that during this critical time in our country, when separation is becoming the norm instead of inclusion, it might be time to remind everyone that Music Makes a People Come Together.
 Because look around…everywhere you turn it’s heartache, it’s everywhere that you go…

 Ma ma se, Ma ma sa, ma ma coo sa (Mama-say mama-sah ma-ma-coo-sah).
-Some of the most expressive words ever put to music (note: these words should not be mistaken for mecca lecca hi mecca hiney ho, which were expressive, yet never put to music).
+Some of the most expressive words ever put to music (note: these words should not be mistaken for mecca lecca hi mecca hiney ho, which were expressive, yet never put to music only a dramatic cadence).

-Those of you who were with us back on Mother’s Day, learned the origin and meaning behind that very special day and the word mother.
-This is the term we will begin with.
+Those of you who have mothers will be familiar with the first word of the phrase, and so this is the term we will begin with.
 Mama.
-While technically slang, or baby talk, as seen in the definition below, mama is a perfectly acceptable replacement for the colloquial mother (note: not the mother superior, who is a nun and not a real mother).
+While technically slang or baby talk, as seen in the definition below, mama is a perfectly acceptable replacement for the colloquial mother (not the mother superior, who is a nun and not typically an actual mother).

 Main Entry: ma·ma